obsidian-github-copilot

 README:

-Use Github Copilot in the Obsidian editor.
-This plugin is a bridge between the Obsidian editor and the Github Copilot service.
+Use GitHub Copilot in the Obsidian editor.
+This plugin is a bridge between the Obsidian editor and the GitHub Copilot service.

-- A Github Copilot subscription (https://copilot.github.com/)
+- A GitHub Copilot subscription (https://copilot.github.com/)

-- Network connection to send and receive data from the Github Copilot service
+- Network connection to send and receive data from the GitHub Copilot service

 - Install the plugin via the Obsidian community plugins browser.

-in your terminal. - Either
+which nodein your terminal. - Either

 - A modal will appear asking you to sign in to Copilot.
 Follow the instructions to sign in.